-The choice of inputs will be restricted to the list of products provided.
-All competition plots are the winter wheat variety Cordiale and all will receive appropriate herbicides.
+The choice of inputs will be restricted to the list of products provided and all recommendations must comply with label regulations.
+All competition plots are the winter wheat variety KWS Siskin and all will receive appropriate herbicides.
 Through the season all plots will also receive standard nitrogen fertiliser applications and slug pellets if necessary.
 Each team will be informed of the 'standard agronomy' input application rates and dates.